Donate Ethereum to this address

-Implementing a data layer is simple and effortless, and you might already have something similar in place but just don’t know it yet.
+Implementing a Data Layer is simple and effortless, and you might already have something similar in place but just don’t know it yet.

 If you’re new to analytics, we have some articles to get you started:

-What Exactly is a Data Layer?
+1. What is a Data Layer?

 Data Layer is a data structure which holds all information that we want to pass from our websites to other applications.